PhilMele/M3Project/README.md

 The pannel allows for user to change their status from grantee to granter, and granter to grantee.

-This panel was solely built for the purpose of the examination of the project to give examinator easy access to both user type.
+This panel was solely built for the purpose of the assessment of the project to give assor easy access to both user types.

+**Note**: An alternative to the admin panel could have been a superuser system, where the Granter role would be assigned through command-line commands.
+However, since the assessment will be conducted via Heroku, where the command line is not accessible to the assessor, this solution would not have been practical.

 As the project will be accessible on github, the admin panel does not allow for user account deletion, to avoid outside user deleting all users from the admin panel.